 The lather that soaps and detergents produce has a number of uses, even if cleansing isn’t one of them.
 By no means am I anti-lather, as I hope this list demonstrates.

-Luxurious, even.
-Let’s not discount this as a benefit.
+Let’s not discount the benefit of enjoyment.
 There is nothing wrong with having things in our lives that simply feel good.
 We need these.
 They make us relax, make us smile, make us happy, release some endorphins.
 The fun of foam also incentivizes spending a few more moments in handwashing–I’d say especially amongst children, but who am I kidding?
 I like foam, too.

 Lather provides lubrication